Sources of Ancient history of India

 Chinese travelers Fa-Hsien and Hsuan Tsang were Buddhist and came to India to visit the Buddhist shrines and study Buddhism.

-- Fa-Hsien describes the social, religious, and economic conditions of India in the age of Guptas.
+- Fa-Hsien describes the social, religious, and economic conditions of India in the age of the Guptas.

 - Hsuan Tsang describes the social, religious, and economic conditions of India in the age of Harsha.